-Spending hours sitting at work only to go home and sit in front of TV isn’t only bad for your back and waistline.
-Sedentary lifestyle can be harmful for your overall health and wellbeing and experts compare this behavior to smoking.
+For office professionals who spend hours sitting at work, only to go home and sit in front of TV isn’t only bad for the waistline, but the back as well.
+It causes back pain and bad posture.
+Sedentary lifestyle can be harmful for your overall health and wellbeing and experts compare this behaviour to smoking.
 Is your level of physical activity low?
 Do you spend most of the time sitting or taking naps?
 Keep reading this post to find out why your seemingly harmless habit might jeopardize your health.

 Dangers of sitting

 According to Dr. James Levine, director of the Mayo Clinic – Arizona State University Obesity Solutions, sitting is more dangerous than smoking and kills more people than HIV.
 Levine is well-known for coining the now famous term sitting is the new smoking and strongly supports the idea that we are sitting ourselves to death.
 However, Levine’s opinion about sedentary lifestyle has a solid scientific foundation.
 A wide array of scientific researches confirmed that lack of physical activity has severe consequences for our health.